iaociproject/ItemVision-prototype/README.md

-# Barcode-reader-prototype
+# ItemVision-prototype
-We are creating a prototype with artifical intelligence that is capable of recognizing barcodes and providing customs information about them.
+We are creating a prototype with artificial intelligence that is able to recognize products through images and display information about the product.